Yes it's the exact same outfit.

 Harry was stuck in a back water waiting for chance to make his big score.
-He was a tough guy,. a hustler and a smooth talker.
-Naturally he has made local enemies. he had stuck around because he had a line on the Big Score.
+He was a tough guy, a hustler and a smooth talker.
+Naturally he has made serious enemies.
+The only reason he had stuck around was because he had a line on his Big Score.
 However he

 He was quite the lady's man in a way that even Indiana Jones really wasn't.

-Dude's wife: That's the way I like it.
+Bald Dude's wife (smiling): That's the way I like it.
 Where will you be if we suddenly need you?

 Harry: I've never had any complaints.

-Dude's wife: Darling when we get to the hotel I think you should take a long nap.
+Dude's wife (moments later): Darling when we get to the hotel, I think you should take a long nap.

 The art of innuendo was at it's height.
 I miss it rather badly.
 I know a number of you are complaining that Indy always got the girl but it would be more accurate to say that the girl always threw herself at Indy for some inexplicable reason.
 That was as close to the concept of Game as George Lucas is capable of getting.